AR-sieve Bootstrap for High-dimensional Time Series: Asymptotic theory

-Before introducing the additional regularity assumptions, we fix some notations first.
-We use $\|\cdot \|_2$ to denote the $L_2$ norm (also known as spectral norm or operator norm) of a matrix or vector, and $\| \cdot \|_F$ to denote the Frobenius norm of a matrix.
-And we use $a \asymp b$ to denote the case that $a = O_P(b)$ and $b = O_P(a)$.
+Before introducing the additional regularity assumptions, we first fix some notation.
+We use $\|\cdot \|_2$ to denote the $L_2$ norm (also known as the spectral norm or operator norm) of a matrix or vector, and $\| \cdot \|_F$ to denote the Frobenius norm of a matrix.
+We use $a \asymp b$ to denote the case that $a = O_P(b)$ and $b = O_P(a)$.

-In addition to Assumptions \ref{1:c1} made on the factor model~\eqref{1:e1}, to apply the AR-sieve bootstrap on $\{\hf_t\}$, the estimates of factors $\{\pf_t\}$, we also need some regularity conditions on $\{\pf_t\}$ for the AR-sieve bootstrap to be consistent and valid.
+In addition to Assumptions~\ref{1:c1} made on the factor model~\eqref{1:e1}, to apply the AR-sieve bootstrap on $\{\hf_t\}$, the estimates of factors $\{\pf_t\}$, we also need some regularity conditions on $\{\pf_t\}$ for the AR-sieve bootstrap to be consistent and valid.
 Denoted by $W(\cdot)$, the spectral density matrix of a vector process for all frequencies $\omega \in (0,2\pi]$, then the spectral density matrix of $\{\pf_t\}$ can be defined as